CycleRL: Sim-to-Real Deep Reinforcement Learning for Robust Autonomous Bicycle Control: Methodology

 \subsubsection{Composite Reward Function Design}

-The controller's learning process is guided by a composite reward function designed to balance performance goals with control efficiency.
-As illustrated in \Cref{fig:RL_reward}, this function serves as a reward shaping mechanism, combining positive incentives for achieving stability and tracking objectives with negative penalties to ensure smooth and economical actions.
-By aggregating these components into a single scalar signal, we transform the multi-objective requirements into a tractable optimization problem.
+The controller's learning process is guided by a composite reward function designed to balance performance goals with control efficiency (illustrated in \Cref{fig:RL_reward}).
+By aggregating positive incentives (for stability and tracking) and negative penalties (for action smoothness) into a single scalar signal, we transform the multi-objective requirements into a tractable optimization problem.

 The total reward $R_t$ at each timestep is computed as the weighted sum of five key components: